We may earn money or products from the companies mentioned in this post. Lori Ballen is a member of the Amazon Associates Program

 An affiliate basically just means that you apply with these brands and promote their products, services, and offers.

 The technology is here and it’s happening.
-The less real estate agents are brought into the process, the more that technology is likely to move us aside.
+The fewer real estate agents are brought into the process, the more that technology is likely to move us aside.

 But if you build a real estate blog, if you build a real estate website, if you build a youtube channel that is generating traffic that you can monetize in other ways, what does that do for your life?

-With the content, you are accomplishing the goal, which is to be the real estate specialist.
+With the content, you are accomplishing the goal, which is to be a real estate specialist.
 You’re now building an asset that can be sold or monetized.

 I’m going to be continuing to test all of the great ways because I’m finding new things every single day and it just blows my mind.